 We know that change starts at home.
-We have an average of 7,500 kids in foster care in our state.
+We have an average of 6,000 kids in foster care in our state.
 Those kids need a safe and secure place to stay with a family who is trained, supported, and equipped to provide a true home of healing.
-We must also reduce the number of kids being removed into care, we must support families and children throughout their experience with child welfare and beyond, and we must stop sending our children out of state.
-We believe that all of these solutions begin by stabilizing foster homes.
+We are excited that Oregon now offers KEEP to foster families statewide.
+We advocate that Oregon continue to fund and expand the KEEP program, helping to make every home a healing home.